 The University continues its original commitment to providing some of the state's most-lauded science and engineering programs and has also gained prominence for a breadth of educational paths, from criminology to biomedical engineering to arts and technology.

 The wealth of learning resources available to UT Dallas students is the result of a concentrated effort to attract the top minds on both ends of the classroom relationship.
-Joining the faculty's Nobel laureate and four National Academies members since 2005 are more than 500 tenured and tenure-track professors hailing from the world's best colleges, including Harvard, MIT, Cambridge and Columbia University.
+Joining the faculty's Nobel laureate and six members of the National Academies are 550 tenured and tenure-track professors hailing from the world's best colleges, including Harvard, MIT, Cambridge and Columbia University.
 In addition, UT Dallas is home to numerous centers, labs and institutes that facilitate research and opportunities for hands-on learning.

 Students, meanwhile, arrive at UT Dallas well-prepared to succeed in higher education: In 2015, 33 percent of freshmen ranked in the top 10 percent of their high school classes, and 64 percent ranked in the top 25 percent.

 With an eye toward building a future as bright as its beginnings, UT Dallas will continue its push to attain Tier One research university status and produce graduates who are well-equipped to succeed professionally.

-Among the University’s esteemed faculty members are four members of the National Academies and a Nobel laureate.
+Among the University’s esteemed faculty members are six members of the National Academies and a Nobel laureate.

 Kiplinger’s Personal Finance magazine ranked UT Dallas among the top 100 “Best Value” public colleges in the United States for 2016.